Nimbus JOSE + JWT

 All standard JWS and JWE algorithms are covered

-Check our crypto algorithm selection guide if you’re unsure which one is the right for your app.
+Check our awesome crypto algorithm selection guide if you’re unsure which one is the right for your app.

 |MAC / signature||JWS alg identifiers|